Method acting

-Method acting, informally known as The Method, is a range of training and rehearsal techniques, as formulated by a number of different theatre practitioners, that seeks to encourage sincere and expressive performances through identifying with, understanding, and experiencing a character's inner motivation and emotions.
-These techniques are built on Stanislavski's system, developed by the Russian actor and director Konstantin Stanislavski and captured in his books An Actor Prepares, Building a Character, and Creating a Role.
+Method acting, known as the Method, is a group of rehearsal techniques that seek to encourage sincere and expressive performances through identifying with, understanding, and experiencing a character's inner motivation and emotions.
+Theatre practitioners built these techniques on Stanislavski's system, developed by the Russian and Soviet actor and director Konstantin Stanislavski and captured in his books An Actor Prepares, Building a Character, and Creating a Role.

-Among those who have contributed to the development of the Method, three teachers are associated with "having set the standard of its success", each emphasizing different aspects of the approach: Lee Strasberg (the psychological aspects), Stella Adler (the sociological aspects), and Sanford Meisner (the behavioral aspects).
-The approach was first developed when they worked together at the Group Theatre in New York and later at the Actors Studio.
-Notable method actors include Marlon Brando, James Dean, Daniel Day-Lewis, and Robert De Niro.
+The approach was initially developed by three teachers who worked together at the Group Theatre in New York and later at the Actors Studio: Lee Strasberg, who emphasized the psychological aspects; Stella Adler, the sociological aspects; and Sanford Meisner, the behavioral aspects.